On the External Validity of Average-Case Analyses of Graph Algorithms: Basic Definitions, Heterogeneity, and Locality

 \subsection{Heterogeneity}

 We define the \emph{heterogeneity} of a graph as the logarithm (base 10) of the coefficient of variation of its degree distribution.
 To make this specific, let $\mu = \frac{1}{n} \sum_{v \in V} \deg(v)$ be the average degree of $G = (V, E)$, and let $\sigma^2 = \frac{1}{n} \sum_{v \in V} (\deg(v) - \mu)^2$ be the variance.
 Then, the \emph{coefficient of variation} is $\sigma / \mu$, i.e., the standard deviation relative to the mean.
 Thus, the heterogeneity is $\log_{10}(\sigma / \mu)$.
 The resulting distribution of heterogeneity values is shown in Figure~\ref{fig:locality_heterogeneity_density}.
+The figure includes thresholds for extreme heterogeneity values that we use to filter real-world graphs in our visualizations; see Section~\ref{sec:comp-betw-real-world-and-models} for details.